Alex0007/email-verify/README.md

 ## Flow
 The basic flow is as follows:
  1. Validate it is a proper email address
  2. Get the domain of the email
  3. Grab the DNS MX records for that domain
  4. Create a TCP connection to the smtp server
  5. Send a EHLO message
  6. Send a MAIL FROM message
  7. Send a RCPT TO message
  8. If they all validate, return an object with success: true.
 If any stage fails, the callback object will have success: false.

-This module has tests with Mocha.
-Run `npm test` and make sure you have a solid connection.